-Usually when we say ‘I’m so stressed’ it’s with a churning inside and an exasperated look on one’s face, but stress can be a good thing.
+Usually when we say ‘I’m so stressed’ it’s with a churning feeling inside and an exasperated look on one’s face.
+However, some types of stress can be a good thing.
 In many cases, it signifies that something needs to change or be channeled.
 The task is dealing with the commonly talked-about (not-so-appealing) negative side effects.

 Aromatherapy oils are renowned for treating and mediating stress.
 When you say the famous phrase ‘I’m stressed’ during your consultation, as massage therapists we think ‘go deeper’, give your therapist enough specific information to really help you.
 Here’s how…

 The reason I say ‘with yourself’ is, it can be hard to divulge personal matters to strangers; therapist or not.
 Talking to yourself first may get to the root cause more easily.
 When you reach the therapist try to voice the concerns you have.
 In a few sentences highlight what it is that stresses you.
 If you know the origins of your stress – start with that.

 In therapy work, there is an index of stress factors.
 Issues like moving home, changing job, ending relationships and bereavement are common occurrences that instigate the stress responses.
 Even if none of the above actually occurred but you feel they are imminent; mention it.
 Your aromatherapist can then receive an indication of where your stress comes from, helping them to blend the appropriate oils, choose the zones of your body to massage and create your personalised treatment plan.

 Take into consideration the side effects under these four umbrellas; physical, mental, emotional and environmental.
 There are no right or wrong answers.
 What is more revealing is the mention of these categories.